mdmake/mdmake/README.md

 <!--
 **mdmake/mdmake** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

+-->

-- 🔭 I’m currently working on my Yandex.Practicum courses and my work
+- 🔭 Now I'm working on Yandex.Practicum courses and my work
-- 🌱 I’m currently learning Mashine Learnig and graph theory.
+- 🌱 Now I'm studying Machine Learning and Graph Theory.
-- 🤔 I’m looking for help with all that
+- 🤔 I'm looking for help with all this
-- 💬 Ask me about Mashine Learnig
+- 💬 Ask me about Machine Learnig
-- 📫 How to reach me: mail!
+- 📫 How to contact me: mail and tg!
-- ⚡ Fun fact: i love runsity and computer games especisll CIV VI -->
+- ⚡ Fun fact: I love raniti and computer games, especially CIV VI --> Here are some ideas to get you started:

-- 🔭 I’m currently working on my Yandex.Practicum courses and my work
-- 🌱 I’m currently learning Mashine Learnig and graph theory.
-- 🤔 I’m looking for help with all that
-- 💬 Ask me about Mashine Learnig
-- 📫 How to reach me: mail!
-- ⚡ Fun fact: i love runsity and computer games especisll CIV VI